riot/riot.github.io/guide/application-design.md

 ## Routing

 Router is a generic tool to take care of the URL and the back button.
-It's the smallest implementation you can find and it works on all browsers including IE8.
+It's the smallest implementation you can find.
 It can do the following:

 1. Change the hash part of the URL
 2. Notify when the hash changes